 2. Add the egg slowly to the butter & sugar mixed and mix them together evenly.

-3. Divide the butter mixture into 2 separated bowl ( for two different colors).
+3. Divide the butter mixture into 2 separate bowls ( for two different colors).

 5. Sift 1 cup flour and salt into a bowl and mix slowly until dough just comes together.
 This is the butter flavor dough.

-6. Put the green tea and butter dough into refrigerator for 10 mins or until dough has firmed to the touch.
+6. Put the green tea and butter dough into the refrigerator for 10 mins or until the dough has firmed to the touch.

-7. Pull dough together carefully in a log, approximately 2 inches in diameter.
+7. Pull the dough together carefully in a log, approximately 2 inches in diameter.

 8. Cut the green tea dough and butter dough into 2 inches long cylinder.